Athou/commafeed/README.md

 -----------------------------

 For storage, you can either use an embedded HSQLDB database or an external MySQL or PostgreSQL database.
-You also need maven (and a Java JDK) installed in order to build the application.
+You also need Maven 3.x (and a Java JDK) installed in order to build the application.

 To install maven and openjdk on Ubuntu, issue the following commands